High Probability Guarantees for Random Reshuffling: Introduction

-\textit{Asymptotic convergence.} For strongly convex objective function with component Hessian being Lipschitz continuous, the work \cite{gurbu2019} presents that the squared distance between the q-suffix averaged iterate and the optimal solution converges to $0$ at a rate of $\mathcal{O}({1}/{t^2})$, given that the sequence of iterates generated by $\RR$ is uniformly bounded.
-In the smooth nonconvex case, the almost sure asymptotic convergence result for the gradient norm was derived using a unified convergence framework established in \cite{li2022unified}.
+\textbf{Asymptotic convergence.} For strongly convex objective function with component Hessian being Lipschitz continuous, the work \cite{gurbu2019} presents that the squared distance between the q-suffix averaged iterate and the optimal solution converges to $0$ at a rate of $\mathcal{O}({1}/{t^2})$ with high probability, given that the sequence of iterates generated by $\RR$ is uniformly bounded.
+In the smooth nonconvex case, the almost sure asymptotic convergence result for the gradient norm was derived in \cite{li2022unified}.
 Additionally, the work \cite{li2023convergence} proves the almost sure asymptotic convergence rate results for $\RR$ under the Kurdyka-{\L}ojasiewicz inequality.
-Though these asymptotic convergence results provide valuable theoretical guarantees, they primarily offer insights into the long-term behavior of the algorithm when $t\to \infty$.
+The almost sure convergence result was further extended to a proximal-version of $\RR$ in \cite{qiu2025new}.
+Though these asymptotic convergence results provide valuable theoretical guarantees, they primarily offer insights into the long-term/asymptotic behavior of the algorithm.